Logo Futurismo

 Where is Praia do Fogo located?

-Praia do Fogo is located in the parish of Ribeira Quente, in the municipality of Povoação, on São Miguel Island, Azores.
+Praia do Fogo is situated in the parish of Ribeira Quente, within the municipality of Povoação, on the island of São Miguel in the Azores.

 What is the main feature of the water at Praia do Fogo?